kant/watson-training-from-on-prem-data/README.md

 configure a secure gateway, which allows limited network ingress to your on-premise network as governed by an access control list (ACL).

-Before you begin, you need to take note of your computer's LAN IP.
+Before you begin, you need to take note of your workstation's LAN IP.
 You can find that address using:

 ```bash
     hostname -I